charlotte-os/charlottek/README.md

 - Input: PS/2 or USB keyboard

 > **Note:**
-> If you are interested in porting Morphism to a new target please reach out to us on Discord or
+> If you are interested in porting Morphism to a new target please reach out to us on Matrix or
 > open an issue on our GitHub repository.

 ---